Rob00t-unimi/Video-Enhancement-Suite-Frame-Interpolation-Upscaling/README.md

-# Project Frame Interpolation and Upscaling for Video
+# Project Motion Frame Interpolation and Upscaling for Video

 For computational complexity reasons, it is better to perform frame interpolation first and then upscaling.
 However, for the best results, it is preferable to apply upscaling first and then frame interpolation.